vorSherer/301b-city-explorer/README.md

 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 Lab 6 - Yasir Mohamud;
 Lab 7 - Corey DeJong;
-Lab 8 - NAME
+Lab 8 - Jesse Peña
-Lab 9 - NAME
+Lab 9 - Alex Peña

+Technical assistance from Chance Harmon, JB Tellez, and Nicholas Carignan.
+Thank you all!

 ### Links and Resources